Celeste Riley

-Celeste M. Riley (born February 4, 1960) is an American Democratic Party politician, who currently serves as the Clerk of Cumberland County, New Jersey.
+Celeste M. Riley (born February 4, 1960) is an American Democratic Party politician, who currently serves as the Clerk of Cumberland County, in the U.S. state of New Jersey.
 She previously served in the New Jersey General Assembly from 2009 to 2015, where she represented the 3rd legislative district.
 Riley is the first woman to represent this district in the New Jersey Legislature.

 Personal background

 Riley is the daughter of Joseph J. Riley Sr., a physician who served on the Cumberland County Board of Chosen Freeholders in the 1970s and ran unsuccessfully for the General Assembly in 1993.
 Her brother Joseph Jr. served one term on the Cumberland County Freeholder Board from 2007 to 2009.

 Riley graduated from Cumberland Regional High School, earned a Bachelor of Arts degree in music from La Salle University and a Master's degree from Drexel University in arts administration.
 She later attended Cumberland County College where she received qualifications to teach computer technology.
 She taught for the Greenwich-Stow Creek Partnership Schools in Greenwich Township from 2001 to 2014.

 Riley is a resident of Bridgeton, and is a member of the parish of The Holy Cross where she cantors.
 She is a member of Soroptimists International of Cumberland County, an organization devoted to fundraising for various woman's issues and scholarships.
-In April 2012, Riley was awarded the "Love Shouldn't Hurt" award from the I'm Free Mnistries, a Project of Gererations, Inc. In 2011, Salem County Woman's Center recognized Assemblywoman Riley as "Person of the Year" for her efforts in support of victims of domestic violence.
+In April 2012, Riley was awarded the "Love Shouldn't Hurt" award from the I'm Free Ministries, a Project of Gererations, Inc. In 2011, Salem County Woman's Center recognized Assemblywoman Riley as "Person of the Year" for her efforts in support of victims of domestic violence.

 First elected to the Bridgeton City Council in 2006, she later became City Council President.
 While on council she helped create the community pride program Building a Better Bridgeton (B3).
 She has two daughters from her first marriage, she is now married to Richard Dawson and has three stepdaughters.